Mohammed-Ihab/SARH-2025-GAIAthon/README.md

 SARH-2025-GAIAthon/
 ├── code/               # Source code for ESP32 and cloud integration ├── hardware/           # Circuit diagrams, schematics
-├── img/              # Images and visuals of the project ├── docs/               # Presentation, reports, and BOM └── README.md
+├── img/                # Images and visuals of the project └── README.md